Chrome Extension — Free to Install

 Features

-XLKeys brings Google Sheets Alt key shortcuts, formatting commands, and model analysis tools to people who already know Excel.
+XLKeys brings Google Sheets Alt key shortcuts, formatting commands, model analysis, and workbook health tools to people who already know Excel.

 Press Alt, then type the Excel sequence